iKigaiArt Landing Page Redesign Case Study

 Problem statement

-”Conversion and retention rates on our new platform is low.
+”Conversion rates on our new web platform are low.
 We believe we offer a great service.
 We want to know what is going wrong and how to fix it. ”

 User Personas